yysun/git-to-text/README.md

 - `/repo [path]` - Switch to a different repository
 - `/features` - Show summarized features extracted from commits
 - `/run [n]` - Create and analyze diffs for every n commits
-- `/tags` - Analyze changes between git tags and extract features
+- `/tag [from]` - Analyze changes between git tags, optionally starting from a specific tag
 - `/exit` - Exit the program

 ### Example Session